DJGump/sparkify_data_lake/README.md

     * OUTPUT_PATH: s3a://your/s3/write/location/ANALYTICS
         * An S3 path leading to a directory named 'ANALYTICS', which will hold the 5 parquet tables being output
     * Edit dl.cfg using the nano editor on the master node after cloning, or fork the repository to make changes to dl.cfg and git clone to the master node accordingly.
-7. Run etl.py: spark-submit etl.py. ~50 minutes .
+7. Run etl.py: spark-submit etl.py. ~50 minutes w/ three m3.xlarge, ~20 minutes with one m5.xlarge (master) & three c5.2xlarge (workers)*.

 ### Files
 * etl.py - Python script performing the ETL job.